Saluki Volunteer Corps Main Content

 - Meeting other students with similar interests.

-For a listing of volunteer opportunities, please view the current Saluki Volunteer Corps Roster.
-To request a Student Involvement Transcript (SIT) please call the Center for Service-Learning and Volunteerism.
+For a listing of volunteer opportunities, please view the current Saluki Volunteer Opportunities.

 To request a Student Involvement Transcript (SIT) please call the Center for Service-Learning and Volunteerism.
 The SIT includes a student's academic-related volunteeractivity, community service, organizational involvement and leadership experience.
 There is no fee for the SIT; however, the student must take the initiative to set up an appointment to see us and request this document.
 The SIT is an excellent tool for documenting a student's out-of-classroom education to graduate and professional schools, as well as potential employers and thus allows the involved student to stand out in competitive venues.
 It is best to request the SIT about two-three months prior to graduation.